-- Contribution to the revision process of the Gothenburg Protocol, in a coordinated process of the WGE. - Maintenance and development of central ICP IM database at Swedish Agricultural University (SLU). - Arrangement of the 31st Task Force meeting (2023). - Preparation of the 32nd ICP IM Annual Report (2023). - Preparation of the ICP IM contribution to assessment reports of the WGE - Participation in meetings of the WGE and other ICPs
+- Maintenance and development of central ICP IM database at Swedish Agricultural University (SLU). - Arrangement of the 32nd Task Force meeting (2024). - Preparation of the 33^{rd ICP} IM Annual Report (2024). - Preparation of the ICP IM contribution to assessment reports of the WGE - Participation in meetings of the WGE and other ICPs